 The school canteen market

 School canteens differ from other food services as their menus are developed using the healthy school canteen strategy guidelines for their state.
 The canteen has an important job providing healthy food and drink for students.
-This reinforces the nutrition messages being taught at school and shows that healthy foods can be delicious and interesting.
+This reinforces the nutrition messages being taught at school and shows that healthy foods can be delicious and exciting.

 The school canteen market is unique

-- There are around 9,400 schools across Australia however, not all will have a school canteen.
+- There are around 9,400 schools across Australia.
+However, not all will have a school canteen.
 The Australian Bureau of Statistics has up to date information on the number and types of schools.

 - School canteens open at various times during the day including before school, recess and lunch breaks, sometimes with limited times for over the counter sales.
 Many smaller schools may not open every day.